Water Damaged Houses Sales In Florida

 Protecting Yourself From Liability When Selling A House With Water Damage

 If you are selling a Florida house ruined by water, you should take steps to protect yourself from possible liability.
-One way to do this is to let potential buyers know about any water damage problems you know about.
+One way to do this is to inform potential buyers of any water damage you are aware of.

-This means giving them all the necessary papers and records, like inspection reports or insurance claims.
-It’s also important to be open and honest about how bad the damage is and what fixes have been made.
+This means providing them with all necessary documents, such as inspection reports or insurance claims.
+It’s also important to be open and honest about the extent of the damage and the fixes that have been made.

 Working with a trustworthy real estate agent who has sold homes ruined by water can also help ensure that all the legal requirements are met and that the risk of being sued is kept to a minimum.
 Another important step is ensuring that any repairs or improvements to the property have the right permits.